 Modern Slavery Statement.
 Financial Year 2021/2022

-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Welcome Break has taken, and is continuing to take, to ensure that neither modern slavery nor human trafficking takes place in our business or supply chain.
+This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Welcome Break has taken, and continues to take, to ensure that modern slavery and human trafficking do not take place in our business or supply chain.
 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.

 Welcome Break has a zero tolerance approach to any form of modern slavery.
-We are committed to acting ethically, with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.
+We are committed to acting ethically, with integrity and transparency in all business dealings and having effective systems and controls in place to safeguard against any form of modern slavery taking place within our business or supply chain.

 Who we are

 Welcome Break is one of the UK’s leading motorway service operators, running 44 service areas and 31 hotels across the UK.
 Welcome Break fuel forecourts, EV charging and amenity buildings are open 24 hours a day, 365 days a year and attracting 85 million motorway customers annually.

-Formed in 1959, Welcome Break now has over 55 years’ experience in the sector and more than 5500 employees who strive to proudly and passionately offer our customers world class food and retail brands such as Waitrose, Starbucks, Harry Ramsden’s, Krispy Kreme, WH Smith, KFC, Burger King and Pizza Express in a friendly and relaxing environment.
+Formed in 1959, Welcome Break now has 60 years’ experience in the sector and more than 5,000 employees who strive to proudly and passionately offer our customers world class food and retail brands such as Waitrose, Starbucks, Subway, Harry Ramsdens, Krispy Kreme, WH Smith, KFC, Burger King, Costa and Pizza Express in a friendly and relaxing environment.

 Our supply chain

 Welcome Break operates and maintains a preferred supplier list.
 All our key staff and buying team are made aware of the potential risks associated with modern slavery and human rights.

-Anti-slavery requirements are contained within all our standard contracts so that where purchasing and supply chain are not directly involved in the engagement of suppliers, the relevant heads of each business function, such as IT, Finance, Estates and People, have responsibility for their department’s compliance with our purchasing policies.
+Anti-slavery requirements are contained within all our standard contracts so that where purchasing and supply chain are not directly involved in the engagement of suppliers, the relevant heads of each business function, such as IT, Finance, Estates and People, can ensure these requirements are covered.

 We operate internal policies to ensure that we are conducting business in an ethical and transparent manner including: